toddaustin07/edgebridge/README.md

   WantedBy=multi-user.target
   ```

-*Make sure that your edgebridge.cfg file is in the working directory directory as well.*
+*Make sure that your edgebridge.cfg file is in the working directory as well.*

 - After saving the service file, perform these commands: